 - Before marinating, blot or wipe the chicken slices dry with kitchen towels.

-- Place the chicken slices flat on the pan at least an inch apart from each other.
+- Place the thin-sliced chicken breasts flat on the pan at least an inch apart from each other.

 - Let the chicken breasts rest for 5 to 10 minutes.
 This keeps them moist with all those flavorful juices.

-- Let the chicken rest after opening the sealed foil.
+- Let the chicken rest on a cooling rack after opening the sealed foil.
 Or else, the steam from the chicken will condense and make them soggy.

 Can you bake chicken breasts from frozen?

 Frozen chicken breasts can easily be thawed.
 Rinse the frozen chicken breasts a couple of times.
 Soak in a bowl of tap water mixed with salt.